sjl/bobbin/README.markdown

 Philosophy
 ----------

-Bobbin is about fifty lines of code.
-It aims to be simple, work well most of the time, and fail gracefully for edge cases.

 Bobbin will try to break lines at whitespace.
 It will only break a word in the middle if there's no other choice.
 It does not try to hyphenate, or parse